Atomic bombings of Hiroshima and Nagasaki: Bombing of Nagasaki

-According to a crew member Hiroshima was "the perfect mission" where everything went right.
-But in the Nagasaki mission almost everything went wrong.
+According to a crew member, Hiroshima had been "the perfect mission" where everything went right, whereas in the Nagasaki mission, almost everything would go wrong.

 Responsibility for the timing of the second bombing was delegated to Tibbets.
 Scheduled for 11 August, the raid was moved earlier by two days to avoid a five-day period of bad weather forecast to begin on 10 August.
 Three bomb pre-assemblies had been transported to Tinian, labeled F-31, F-32, and F-33 on their exteriors.
 On 8 August, a dress rehearsal was conducted off Tinian by Sweeney using Bockscar as the drop airplane.
 Assembly F-33 was expended testing the components and F-31 was designated for the 9 August mission.